Last Updated on August 20, 2019 by Michael

 From Michael in Doha, Qatar ~ Regular readers of this blog know about my carb fetish.
-It probably stems from when I was a little boy and my Sicilian grandfather owned a bread bakery on Bleecker Street in Greenwich Village.
+It probably stems from when I was a little boy and my Sicilian immigrant grandfather owned a bread bakery on Bleecker Street in Greenwich Village.
 Since then the smell of baking bread will send me on a Pavlovian hunt seeking its source.

 Today we were walking down a street in Doha, Qatar.
 I stuck my nose into the wind whipping off the Persian Gulf and detected the familiar aroma of pita bread baking.
-Added to it was the aromatic smell of a wood being burned in a brick oven.
+Added to it was the pungent smell of a wood being burned in a brick oven.
 We followed the scent wafting over us to the Al Raas Bakery.
 A scrum of men standing eagerly outside an open window told us there were delights waiting for us inside.

 My grandfather taught me that bread making is all about rhythm: the way you slap the dough, knead it and shape it for baking is an art as much as any painter or musician.
 I watched the men inside the stifling bakery work through their routine with the skills of a rock band on tour.